Louise Harnby | Crime Fiction and Thriller Editor

 Picture

 Most of that stuff is on my blog too, so why did I create dedicated pages to curate it?
-Here are my 8 reasons:

-Your visitor can also bookmark a learning centre on your site.
+Your visitor can also bookmark a resource centre on your site.
 They can’t do that with a list of results generated by your search bar.
 They can probably bookmark an archive, but that will only show the first article or two on your blog, not a chunk of your core resources at a glance.

 The more goodies you offer visitors, the greater their engagement.
 That’s good for obvious reasons – you’re helping your clients, showing them you’re engaged with their problems, and are willing and able to solve them.